libcsp/libcsp/README.md

 network-layer information.
 Its implementation is designed for, but not limited to, embedded systems such as the 8-bit AVR microprocessor and the 32-bit ARM and AVR from Atmel.
-The implementation is written in GNU C and is currently ported to run on FreeRTOS, Linux (POSIX), MacOS and Windows.
+The implementation is written in GNU C and is currently ported to run on FreeRTOS, Linux (POSIX).
 The primiary platforms being used are FreeRTOS and Linux.

 The idea is to give sub-system developers of cubesats the same features of a TCP/IP stack, but without adding the huge overhead of the IP